 Santikos Micronaut Center

 The Micronaut Program was developed by the University of Tennessee Chattanooga Challenger STEM Learning Center in 2005 to meet the needs of younger explorers.
-The Challenger Learning Center of San Antonio opened at Brooks City base in the fall of 2000, and expanded its programming to include Micronauts missions in 2006 making this early childhood STEAM program available through a partnership with the City of San Antonio Human Services Department.
-After the Brooks center closed, the city remained active with San Antonio College staff developing the Scobee Education Center and Micronauts were first made available through the city’s HeadStart programs in the spring 2015.
+The Challenger Learning Center of San Antonio opened at Brooks City base in the fall of 2000 and expanded its programming to include Micronauts missions in 2006 making this early childhood STEAM program available through a partnership with the City of San Antonio Human Services Department.
+After the Brooks center closed, the city remained active with San Antonio College staff developing the Scobee Education Center and Micronauts were first made available through the city’s HeadStart programs in spring 2015.

 The Micronaut Program at the Scobee Education Center provides young children age 4 – 9 with an authentic STEAM experience as they travel through a simulated mission to the International Space Station.
 The mission models “Best Practices” in early childhood education that capitalizes on the young child’s natural curiosity to explore and learn about the world they are a part of.
 By making STEM education a focus of a child’s early education we begin to change the world one class at a time by instilling a lifelong passion to learn about and care for our planet earth.
 By inspiring and educating young children we contribute to our national goal of a scientifically literate society.